 The Gulf War made violence acceptable again, and pacifist euphoria about the end of the Cold War quickly dissipated.
 Bush boasted, “Viet Nam has been buried forever in the desert sands.”
 Saddam Hussain, more valuable to the myth as the face of evil as a free man, remained in power for another twelve years.
 One official candidly admitted, “Saddam…saved us from the peace dividend.”
 Osama bin Laden’s public story would follow the same trajectory.

-Sensing the opportunity to hit an easy but lucrative Muslim target, Hollywood contributed Rules of Engagement, Iron Eagle, True Lies, The Siege, Delta Force, Harem, Executive Decision and countless other films.
+Hollywood had already been busy demonizing Viet Nam and praising the new/old hero who ignored lawful restraints.
+It reconstituted the old hostage narratives with the Rambo series and Clint Eastwood and Chuck Norris revenge movies.
+Now, sensing the opportunity to hit an easy but lucrative Muslim-hate target, it contributed Rules of Engagement, Iron Eagle, True Lies, The Siege, Delta Force, Harem, Executive Decision, Black Hawk Down and countless other films.

 But the cracks continued to emerge, and so did the perceived need to unite Americans in the experience of shared fear.
-We have good reason to suspect that those who spoke of needing a “new Pearl Harbor” in the period preceding the 9-11 attacks were predicting the next terror event, the next witch-hunt and the next crusades to rid the world of evil and spread democracy.
+We have good reason to suspect that the right-wing intellectuals who wrote about the need for a “new Pearl Harbor” in the period preceding the 9-11 attacks were predicting the next terror event, the next witch-hunt and the next crusades to rid the world of evil and spread democracy.

 What did the government know prior to the attacks?
 It doesn’t matter.
 This matters: on September tenth, George W. Bush was the least popular president in modern history.
 On the twelfth, he was the most popular.